DevAggarwal03/uniDAO-edu/README.md

-The application is built on the Mantle Sepolia Testnet, leveraging blockchain technology for transparency, security, and decentralization.
+The application is built on the EDU Chain Testnet, leveraging blockchain technology for transparency, security, and decentralization.